Don't Confuse Sales Support with Marketing: A Case for Buyer Persona Profiling

 Consider the value you could deliver if the collateral or series of web pages you had planned to develop for a product could be focused on specific buyer types.
 The buyer could merely turn to the page appropriate to his or her role rather than attempt to glean what they need from a jumble of messages.

 Before you write anything intended for an external audience, read the buyer’s persona profile and see if what you are saying is what your audience really wants to hear.

 Your company has a lot of product experts, but who is the buyer persona expert?
 The answer is probably “no one.”
 So each sales interaction initiates a request for another custom marketing piece and sales support continues to dominate the time and resources that could have been invested in market development.

 As you develop your marketing programs and strategies with a focus on buyer personas, you will be supporting Sales, but you won’t be doing sales support.
 Your efforts will apply to a market full of opportunities, which is what real marketing is all about.

-Learn more about the power of buyer personas at Pragmatic Marketing's Market.
+Learn more about the power of buyer personas at Pragmatic Institute's Market.

 Looking for the latest in product management news, articles, webinars, podcasts and more?